iot-kits/D1M-WX1-APRS-ThingSpeak-OTA-WFM/README.md

     *	Your ThingSpeak channel ID and API Write key
     *	Hit **Save**

-6. Example serial output
+6. Example serial output TBD
 7. If you ever need to change any parameter, press the reset button on the D1 Mini twice in succession.
 You may have to do this a few times.
-The unit goes into configuration mode when the blue LED on the D1 Mini turns on and the configuration reminder screen appears.
+The unit goes into configuration mode when the blue LED on the D1 Mini turns on.

-## Configure the APRS_config.h file
-Information unique to your weather station must be added to the *APRS_config.h* file.
-You must have a valid amateur radio license to use APRS.

-### Information needed:
-- Your WiFi SSID **(You must use 2.4 GHz not 5 GHz.)**
-- Your WiFi password
-- Station elevation in meters.
-You can get this at [www.freemaptools.com](https://www.freemaptools.com/elevation-finder.htm)
-- Sleep interval in seconds: 60 for testing, 600 or longer for normal service
-- ThingSpeak channel ID (a numerical value)
-- ThingSpeak API Write Key (alphanumeric between quotes)
-- OPTIONAL (Values determined from running *D1M-WX1_Calibration.ino*)
-  - DMM voltage
-  - ADC reading
-- Find your location at [www.distancesto.com/](https://www.distancesto.com/coordinates.php)
-  - latitude (decimal degrees, positive for north, negative for south)
-  - longitude (decimal degrees, positive for east, negative for west)
-- CALLSIGN-SSID
-- APRS passcode

 Save the sketch.
 Set the PROG/RUN switch to **PROG** and upload to the microcontroller. **Return the switch to RUN after a sucessful upload.**